0xPolygon/foundry-template/CONTRIBUTING.md

 This repo provides a deployer template for consistency between scripts and unit tests.

-A deployer is an `abstract` contract, meant to be inherited in scripts and tests.
-The deployer consists of two functions: `deploy<Contract>` and `deploy<Contract>_NoInit`.
-It handels the creation, proxification, and initialization of the contract.
+A deployer is an abstract contract, meant to be inherited in scripts and tests.
+A deployer provides type-checks and handles the creation, proxification, and initialization of the contract.
+It consists of two functions: `deploy<Contract>` and `deploy<Contract>_NoInit`.

 To generate a new deployer:

 ```
-node script/util/generateDeployer.js <contractFile> [params] <outputDir>
+node script/util/generateDeployer.js <contractFile> [init params] <outputDir>
 ```

 ## Releases